BikLab/MARS8180-EnvDataSci/Week7a-PICRUST2.md

 The key output files are:

-1. EC_metagenome_out - Folder containing unstratified EC number metagenome predictions (pred_metagenome_unstrat.tsv.gz), sequence table normalized by predicted 16S copy number abundances (seqtab_norm.tsv.gz), and the per-sample NSTI values weighted by the abundance of each ASV (weighted_nsti.tsv.gz).
+1. **`EC_metagenome_out`** - Folder containing unstratified EC number metagenome predictions (pred_metagenome_unstrat.tsv.gz), sequence table normalized by predicted 16S copy number abundances (seqtab_norm.tsv.gz), and the per-sample NSTI values weighted by the abundance of each ASV (weighted_nsti.tsv.gz).
-2. KO_metagenome_out - As EC_metagenome_out above, but for KO metagenomes.
+2. **`KO_metagenome_out`** - As EC_metagenome_out above, but for KO metagenomes.
-3. pathways_out - Folder containing predicted pathway abundances and coverages per-sample, based on predicted EC number abundances.
+3. **`pathways_out`** - Folder containing predicted pathway abundances and coverages per-sample, based on predicted EC number abundances.

+## Importing PICRUST files into a phyloseq object

+Phyloseq is agnostic to data types - all it requires is the following

+1. Table with the number each function/sequence is observed in each sample
+2. Table with a descrption for each row (function/sequence)
+3. Table with a description for each sample

+Before we can import these files, we need to download these to our results and metadata folder.
+Typically, we would create a **new** Rproject, but for the sake of time we will save these to our current DDT-project folder.

+Here are the list of files you will have to download from the cluster:

+**Sample Metadata**: `/work/mars8180/instructor_data/metabarcoding-datasets/memb-project/metadata/16S-memb-metadata.txt`
+**Function Metadata**: `/work/mars8180/instructor_data/metabarcoding-datasets/memb-project/metadata/ec_traits_pathway.txt`
+**Function Biom Table**: `/work/mars8180/instructor_data/metabarcoding-datasets/memb-project/results/08-picrust/KO_metagenome_out/`